Everything You Need to Know about Online Divorce Mediation in Arizona

-We are here to assist you and answer any questions you have about covenant marriage.
+The Aurit Center can answer any questions you have about covenant marriage.
 Contact us to find out how we can help you have the healthiest divorce possible.

 Filing a Petition for Dissolution of Marriage

-The residency requirement to file for divorce in Arizona states one party must be domiciled in the state, or stationed here as a member of the armed forces, for
+The residency requirement to file for divorce in Arizona, states that one party must be domiciled in the state, or stationed here as a member of the armed forces, for

 Serving Divorce Papers